entando/entando-docs/vuepress/docs/next/tutorials/consume/redis.md

 ---

 # Redis Integration
 Redis, the in-memory data structure store, can be used on Entando for cache management for high availability applications.
 It is particularly useful for Entando's multitenancy application.
-This tutorial describes the steps to integrate Redis for high availability and then for multitenancy.
+This tutorial describes the steps to integrate Redis for both high availability and multitenancy.

 For more information, see [Entando Multitenancy](multitenancy-tutorial.md).